-Safety: SEM1 is engineered to the latest high speed crashworthiness tests and requirements.
-Computer Aided Engineering crash simulations were used to evaluate and optimise the vehicle design:
+Vehicle Safety & Crashworthiness: SEM1 is engineered to the latest high speed crashworthiness tests and requirements.
+The following safety performance achievements were demonstrated using advanced Finite Element Analysis simulations:

 - USNCAP 56kph frontal rigid barrier (FFB).
-Maximum deceleration pulse of 33.1g and maximum intrusion of 1.8mm.
-These are expected to provide good levels of occupant protection. - IIHS 64kph front offset deformable barrier (ODB).
-Maximum deceleration pulse of 20.5g and maximum intrusion value of 5.2mm.
-These are expected to enable SEM1 vehicle to achieve the IIHS "good" rating (highest) for this test. - IIHS 64kph front small overlap rigid barrier (SORB) test.
-Maximum deceleration pulse of 19.9g and maximum intrusion value 74mm.
+Maximum deceleration pulse of 35g and maximum intrusion of 6.5mm.
+These are predicted to provide good levels of occupant protection. - IIHS 64kph front offset deformable barrier (ODB).
+Maximum deceleration pulse of 31.7g and maximum intrusion value of 12.8mm.
+These are expected to enable the SEM1 vehicle to achieve the IIHS "good" rating (highest) for this test. - IIHS 64kph front small overlap rigid barrier (SORB) test.
+Maximum deceleration pulse of 22.9g and maximum intrusion value 10.9mm.
 These are expected to enable SEM1 vehicle to achieve the IIHS "good" rating (highest) for this test. - IIHS 60kph side moveable deformable barrier.
-Minimum intrusion clearance from seat centreline calculated at 296mm versus >180mm target.
+Minimum intrusion clearance from seat centreline calculated at 210mm versus >180mm target.
 These are expected to enable SEM1 vehicle to achieve the IIHS "good" rating (highest) for this test. - USNCAP 32kph side pole (4 locations assessed).
 IIHS side crash intrusion targets were used to assess occupant protection performance in this loadcase.
 Performance indicated that IIHS "good" rating to be achieved.
 This loadcase is particularly challenging for protection of propulsion battery.
 Results showed that there is no risk of contact between battery housing structure and modules.
-This means that there is minimal risk to rupture and damage to the battery which may lead to thermal runaway and fire incidents.

-- FMVSS305 EV Rear 80kph 70% overlap moving deformable barrier.
-Maximum acceleration pulse of 22g and 30mm intrusion.
+This means that there is minimal risk to rupture and damage to the battery which may lead to thermal runaway and fire incidents. - FMVSS305 EV Rear 80kph 70% overlap moving deformable barrier.
+Maximum acceleration pulse of 20.8g and 58mm intrusion.
 Results suggest minimum risk of injury to occupants. - IIHS roof crush.
 Achieved roof strength load to vehicle weight ratio (SWR) of 9.58, exceeding the requirement of >4.00 for attaining IIHS "good" rating. - Additionally, SEM1 was assessed for the EuroNCAP 50kph 50% overlap moving progressive deformable barrier (MPDB) and NHTSA 90kph oblique deformable barrier front loadcases.
 In both cases the predicted deceleration pulses and intrusion levels demonstrated good levels of performance. - For all crashworthiness loadcases, the body structure maintained it's integrity around the passenger compartment and battery housing. - One of the most significant engineering challenges in the Steel E-Motive programme was achieving the IIHS "good" rating for the 64kph front SORB test and the low pulse and intrusion levels in the 56kph FFB test.
 These crash loadcases have conflicting requirements on the body structure.
 The SORB test requires a very strong front corner structure such that the vehicle can react the barrier crash loads enabling the vehicle to "glance" off the barrier.
 This results in lower crash pulse and intrusion levels.
 The front FFB loadcase requires a structure that will crush and collapse progressively in a controlled manor, to fully decelerate the vehicle and minimise pulse and intrusion.
 The balance was achieved through careful design of the front crash structure and selection and tuning of the AHSS grades and gauges. - The Steel E-Motive vehicles will also benefit from the advanced safety features and functionality that fully autonomous vehicles bring, such as collision avoidance and autonomous emergency braking.
-With these system, the likelihood of an accident should be significantly reduced.
+With these systems, the likelihood of an accident should be significantly reduced.
 Should a collision occur, the occupants and battery are sufficiently protected by the AHSS body structure.
-Whilst the development and engineering of the autonomous vehicle systems was not specifically addressed in the Steel E-Motive programme, the body structure design does account for the positioning, packaging and mounting of the autonomous sensors and processors.
+Whilst the development and engineering of the autonomous vehicle systems was not specifically addressed in the

+Steel E-Motive programme, the body structure design does account for the positioning, packaging and mounting of the autonomous sensors and processors.